juditlehoczki/hangman/README.md

 ## Download

-- Clone the repository to your computer
+- Fork and clone the repository to your computer
 - `yarn install`
 - `yarn start`
   - Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.